MaGiiK02/sr_structured_pruning/README.md

 to obtain an actual computational speed-up in common hardware.
 While presenting such interesting characteristics, Unstructured pruning techniques are much harder to implement and often requires ad-hoc solutions for different models in which are implemented.
-To solve such problems, we propose a generic structured pruning framework for Su- per Resolution models, which can be applied to different Super Resolution Networks with widely different architectures.
+To solve such problems, we propose a generic structured pruning framework for Super Resolution models, which can be applied to different Super Resolution Networks with widely different architectures.
 We build such framework around a set of atomic pruning schema implemented around a dependency graph, which enhances the understanding of how to execute the atomic pruning schema on different super resolution models.
-We prove its i ability to reduce the model complexity by around 90% while retaining competitive PSNR and SSIM scores.
+We prove its ability to reduce the model complexity by around 90% while retaining competitive PSNR and SSIM scores.